guangxush/LearnEng/Dictation/README.md

 62. According to the CDC, 2 out of every 3 Americans are considered (thought to be) either overweight or obese, and the trend towards unhealthy habits is starting even younger with nearly twenty percent of children between the age of 6 and 11 considered obese.

-63. There're places I'll remeber.
+63. There're places I'll remember.
 All my life, though some have changed.
 Some forever, not for better.
 Some have gone and some remain.
 All these places have their moments with lovers and friends I still can recall.
 Some are dead and some are living in my life.
 I've loved them all.

 64. - Douglas, Would you please pass the catsup(a condiment)?
    - The What?